nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**:

-1. User queries all volunteers and events.
+1. User queries all volunteers.
-2. System displays list of all volunteers and events.
+2. System displays list of all volunteers.
 3. User selects the volunteer to view assigned events.
 4. User submits the information to the system.
 5. System checks if all required information is present and valid.